 The graphics are also more detailed than in the original game, with more objects and some new visual gags (did you notice the moose head in the bar was actually attached to a real moose?..).
 The good thing is that the game incorporates these objects into the gameplay, eliciting new text feedback if the player pays attention and tries to interact with them.

 The BadLeisure Suit Larry has a fairly large playing area and there is no strict order imposed on its tasks; but there is only one way towards the completion of the game.
 Like in all other Sierra adventures, there are optional actions that give you more points, but no multiple solutions to puzzles in the sense of King's Quest games.

-The BadThe only thing this remake loses compared to the original is the freedom of interaction.
-Of course, with six different icons and the possibility to interact with almost every object, there is enough place for experimenting, but the magic of typing the most wild, crazy combinations, hoping it will produce some effect, is gone.
+The only thing this remake loses compared to the original is a bit of freedom in interaction.
+Of course, with six different icons and the possibility to interact with almost every object there is enough place for experimenting, but a few tasks were clearly designed with a text parser in mind and feel somewhat strange in the remake.
 For example, I found it more exciting to actually type the password you had to learn in order to access the pimp's quarters, instead of using this password as an inventory item.